It may seem like it sometimes, but everyone isn’t streaming.

 MakeMKV BETA restrictions as of 10/23/2016:

-- Program is time-limited — it will stop functioning after 60 days.
-You can always download the latest version from makemkv.com that will reset the expiration date.
+- The program is time-limited — it will stop functioning after 60 days.
+You can always download the latest version from makemkv.com which will reset the expiration date.

 HD-DVD support is limited – some discs may fail to open and not all audio and subtitle tracks will be preserved.